ericgitonga/utilities/file_organizer/readme.md

 ## Features

 - **Automatic Organization**: Organizes files based on their extensions
+- **Recursive Option**: Choose whether to process subdirectories or just the top-level directory
 - **Centralized Processed Folder**: Places all organized files in a "processed" directory
 - **Custom Directory Support**: Specify any directory to organize
 - **Duplicate Handling**: Automatically adds suffixes to prevent overwriting existing files